survivejs/webpack-book/manuscript/building/01_source_maps.md

 ### `devtool: 'cheap-eval-source-map'`

 `cheap-eval-source-map` goes a step further and it includes base64 encoded version of the code as a data url.
-This includes only line data while losing column mappings.
+The result includes only line data while losing column mappings.

 ```javascript
 webpackJsonp([1, 2], {